 |Malware Removal (Windows)||

-A couple of examples of other scam websites are "Social Network Hacks Scam" and "Gift Card Giveaway Scam".
-As a rule, scammers behind such pages attempt to deceive visitors into transferring them money and/or providing some sensitive information (e.g., credit card details, login credentials) that could be misused to generate revenue in one or another way.
-It is common browsers open such pages when there is some PUA installed on them.
+Some examples of other scam websites are "Social Network Hacks Scam" and "Gift Card Giveaway Scam".
+Generally, scammers behind these web pages attempt to deceive visitors into transferring money and/or providing sensitive information (e.g., credit card details, login credentials), which could be misused to generate revenue in various ways.
+Browsers often open these web pages when PUAs are installed.

 How did potentially unwanted applications install on my computer?

-Download and installation tools, sources, like third party downloaders, installers, Peer-to-Peer networks (e.g, torrent clients, eMule), unofficial websites can be used to distribute various PUAs, or even some malware.
-Therefore, software (and files) should be downloaded only from official pages and through direct links.
-Setups that have "Advanced", "Custom" and other settings should be always checked for offers to download and/or install additionally included, unwanted applications.
-Advertisements that are being displayed on various questionable websites can be designed to open untrustworthy websites or cause unwanted downloads, installations.
-Therefore, those ads should not be clicked.
-If there are any unwanted, suspicious extensions, add-ons, plug-ins already installed on a browser, then they should be uninstalled from it.
-Software of this kind that is installed on the operating system should be uninstalled too.
-If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+Download and installation tools, sources, such as third party downloaders, installers, Peer-to-Peer networks (e.g, torrent clients, eMule), unofficial websites can be used to distribute PUAs or even malware.
+Therefore, software and files should be downloaded only from official pages and through direct links.
+Check all "Advanced", "Custom" and other settings, and decline offers to download or install additionally-included, unwanted applications.
+Do not click advertisements that are displayed on dubious websites, since they can open other untrusted websites or cause unwanted downloads and installations.
+Remove any, suspicious extensions, add-ons, and plug-ins already installed on the browser.
+Software of this kind that is installed on the operating system should also be uninstalled.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 The appearance of "Double Your Bitcoins" scam (GIF):

 To verify your address, just send from 0.1 to 10 BTC to the address below and get from 1 to 100 BTC back!